 Standard staging of ovarian cancer once required a large abdominal incision.
 While the majority of women with ovarian cancer are still recommended to undergo this standard approach, some may be offered a minimally invasive approach: small incisions through the heightened visualization and instrumentation of a robot.

 Women who are amenable to this type of surgery typically have smaller tumors or may have isolated areas of disease recurrence.
+If you believe that you have an ovarian cancer symptom or multiple ovarian cancer symptoms, please call our office at 330-746-7007 to book an appointment.

 Surgery of Uterine Cancer